Lihat Artikel Lainnya

 The e-invoice system brings several key benefits to businesses in Malaysia that align with the IRBM’s goals.
 It primarily reduces businesses’ administrative burden by automating the invoicing process and minimizing manual data entry work.

-E-invoicing also facilitates better tax compliance and governance.
-By automating and digitizing invoices, the IRBM can more effectively monitor and audit business transactions in real-time.
+IRBM e-invoicing also facilitates better tax compliance and governance.
+By automating and digitizing invoices, the IRBM (LDHN) can more effectively monitor and audit business transactions in Malaysia in real-time.

 This enhanced oversight helps to prevent tax evasion and ensures a more accurate and fair tax collection process.